nickbrandt/GitLab/doc/channel.md

 their usual meanings.

-`TextMessage` frames sent from the browser to the server are base64-encoded arbitrary terminal input (so the server must base64-decode them before inputting them).
+`TextMessage` frames sent from the browser to the server are base64-encoded arbitrary text input (so the server must base64-decode them before inputting them).

-`TextMessage` frames sent from the server to the browser are base64-encoded arbitrary terminal output (so the browser must base64-decode them before outputting them).
+`TextMessage` frames sent from the server to the browser are base64-encoded arbitrary text output (so the browser must base64-decode them before outputting them).

 In their base64-encoded form, these frames are expected to